Apply for an identity card

 Application

 Applications can only be made at the passport office of the main residence.
 A personal appearance is required for the application.
-When applying for persons under the age of 16, the presence of the child and a parent with custody is mandatory.
+When applying for persons under the age of 16, the presence of the child and a custodial parent is mandatory.

 Duration of production - Bundesdruckerei